Liz Prince

 Component—Year

-This course is an introduction to the basics of designing costumes and will cover various concepts and ideas: the language of clothes, script analysis, the elements of design, color theory, fashion history, and figure drawing.
+This course is an introduction to the basics of designing costumes and will cover various concepts and ideas, such as: the language of clothes, script analysis, the elements of design, color theory, fashion history, and figure drawing.
 We will work on various theoretical design projects while exploring how to develop a design concept.
-This course also covers various design-room sewing techniques, as well as the basics of wardrobe technician duties.
-Students will become familiar with all of the various tools and equipment in the costume shop and wardrobe areas.
+This course also covers various design-room sewing techniques, as well as the basics of wardrobe technician duties; and students become familiar with all the various tools and equipment in the costume shop and wardrobe areas.
 Students will also have the opportunity to assist a Costume Design ll student on a departmental production to further their understanding of the design process when creating costumes.
-No previous experience is necessary; actors, directors, choreographers, dancers, and theatre makers of all kinds are welcome.
+No previous experience is necessary.
+Actors, directors, choreographers, dancers, and theatre makers of all kinds are welcome.

 Faculty